-- num_classes (Optional[int]) integer with number of classes.
-Not nessesary to provide for binary problems. - pos_label (Optional[int]) integer determining the positive class.
+- num_classes # (Optional[int]) integer with number of classes for multi-label and multiclass problems.
+Should be set to None for binary problems - pos_label # (Optional[int]) integer determining the positive class.
 Default is None which for binary problem is translate to 1.
-For multiclass problems this argument should not be set as we iteratively change it in the range [0,num_classes-1] - compute_on_step# (bool) Forward only calls update () and return None if this is set to False. default: True - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group# (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)
+For multiclass problems this argument should not be set as we iteratively change it in the range [0,num classes-1] - compute_on_step¶ (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)